tobkle/create-graphql-server-authorization/README.md

 * @authorize
 * @authRole

 Use these two directives in your GraphQL type definitions.
-Then use the ```bash create-graphql-server add-type <your-type>``` command to generate the according GraphQL server code with already injected generated authorization logic code.
+Then use the ```create-graphql-server add-type <your-type>``` command to generate the according GraphQL server code with already injected generated authorization logic code.

 ## Usage
-It provides Authorization checks for
+It provides Authorization checks for type authorization.
-* document type authorization

 It adds the two GraphQL directives @authorize and @authRole to the create-graphql-server type system e.g.:
 ```javascript